ekarademir/ekarademir.github.io/src/README.md

-I'm a software engineer in Oliver Wyman Digital.
+I'm a senior software engineer in Oliver Wyman Digital.

+I’m a full stack engineer.

-I speacialize in data analysis pipelines and web application development.
+I specialize in architecture design and implementation of data analysis and reporting pipelines.

+I’ve worked on projects pertaining to retail assortments, strategic banking decisions, hardware quality assurance, and machine learning adaptation on expense reporting.